Patrolavia/botgoram/README.md

 ## License

 Any version of MIT, GPL or LGPL.
+See LICENSE.txt for details.